 Cloud NAT never applies to traffic sent to the public IP addresses for Google APIs and services.
 Requests sent to Google APIs and services never use the external IPs configured for Cloud NAT as their sources.

-When you configure Cloud NAT to provide NAT for the primary IP range of a subnet, GCP automatically enables Private Google Access for that subnet.
-As long as Cloud NAT provides NAT for the primary IP ranges of a a subnet, Private Google Access remains enabled (and cannot be manually disabled).
+When you configure Cloud NAT to provide NAT for the primary IP range of a subnet, Google Cloud automatically enables Private Google Access for that subnet.
+As long as Cloud NAT provides NAT for the primary IP ranges of a subnet, Private Google Access remains enabled (and cannot be manually disabled).

 Using Private Google Access along with Cloud NAT does not change the behavior of Private Google Access: